-3. Create personalized learning paths for your members
+3. Create personalised learning paths for your members

-- It makes experiences relevant and customized to their professional development goals.
+- It makes experiences relevant and customised to their professional development goals.

 - It gives them a clear understanding of what the road to growth and success looks like, something today’s busy adult learners really value and appreciate.

 - It encourages member engagement and can also be used for promoting member recruitment.

 But at the association level, you also want to strike a balance so you’re able to scale personalisation.
 That means automating program delivery, setting up checkpoints to get feedback, monitoring progress and performance, and using that data to enhance your learning programs.

 4. Leverage case studies and examples that members can connect with